raganwald/raganwald.github.com/_posts/2019-12-17-regular-expressions.md

 # The Essentials from Part I

+If you're familiar with formal regular expressions, and are very comfortable with the code we presented in [Part I], or just plain impatient, you can skip ahead to [Beyond Formal Regular Expressions](#beyond-formal-regular-expressions).

+But for those who want a refersher, we'll quickly recap regular expressions and the code we have so far.

 ## Regular Expressions

 In [Part I], and again in this essay, we will spend a lot of time talking about [formal regular expressions][regular expression].
 Formal regular expressions are a minimal way to describe "regular" languages, and serve as the building blocks for the regexen we find in most programming languages.